indiqusdocs/apiculus/docs/AboutServiceProviderAdministration/MetabaseBusinessIntelligenceDashboards/ApiculusCloudUsageDashboard.md

 ![usagedisk1](img/usagedisk1.png)

 ![usagedisk2](img/usagedisk2.png)
 ## Usage - IP Hours

 The Usage – IP Hours table provides a detailed breakdown of public IP address allocation and consumption across customer accounts.
-It captures critical metadata such as account identifiers, user email addresses, and assigned IPs, allowing teams to monitor network resource distribution with precision.
+It captures the critical metadata, allowing teams to monitor network resource distribution with precision.
 Each IP address is marked with the date and time it was given, making it easy to see when it was set up and how long it’s been used.
 The inclusion of allocated hours helps quantify resource consumption, which is essential for billing, performance tracking, and optimization.
 By linking IP usage to specific users and accounts, this section supports audit readiness, improves operational transparency, and enables better cost control in cloud environments.

 | **Field**           | **Description**                                                          | **Importance**                                                                        |
 | ------------------- | ------------------------------------------------------------------------ | ------------------------------------------------------------------------------------- |